-The Crieff Hydro Hotel is located in a 900 acre estate with a Victorian pool, a9-hole par 3 golf course and more than 60 indoor and outdoor activities.
+The Crieff Hydro Hotel is located in a 900 acre estate with a Victorian pool, a 9-hole par 3 golf course and more than 60 indoor and outdoor activities.

 What makes a stay at Crieff Hydro unique?

-For Scottish short breaks, a weekend away, self-catering or family holidays just an hour from Glasgow or Edinburgh, you'll find Crieff Hydro offers the broadest choice around.
+For Scottish staycation, a weekend away, self-catering or family holidays just an hour from Glasgow or Edinburgh, you'll find Crieff Hydro offers the broadest choice around.
 Couples can enjoy a relaxing break in a sumptuous room, access to the adults-only spa, and a selection of five places to eat and drink.
-Families can enjoy two free childcare sessions for their little ones.
+Families can enjoy two free childcare hours for their little ones.
 And with a selection of 60 indoor and outdoor activities within the 900 acres of wild blue yonder, you'll be spoilt for choice for things to do.
-Swimming pool, gym, spa, tennis courts, 18-hole golf course, activity centre and riding centre, the list goes on.
+Swimming pool, gym, spa, tennis courts, 18-hole golf course, Action Glen activity centre and riding centre, the list goes on.
 On a segway, in the saddle (bicycle, quad bike or horseback - you choose) or even simply on foot, there's a variety of ways you can explore.